Ghost routing explained with routes.yaml examples — routes, collections & taxonomies

 /about/: about

-The first part is the URL: yoursite.com/about/ - the second part is the template which will be used, in this case about.hbs, the extension is not needed, Ghost takes care of that.
+The first part is the URL: yoursite.com/about/ — the second part is the template that will be used, in this case about.hbs.
+The extension is not needed; Ghost adds it.

-We defined a static page, but you might want to have at least some control over this page from the Admin, and for this, we can use the data property.
-Change the routes like this:
+We defined a static page, but you might want some control from Admin.
+For that, use the data property.
+Change the route like this:

 routes: